Amyn Aga Khan: Early life and education

-Professional and charitable activities
+Professional activities

 After completing his graduate studies, he worked at the United Nations Secretariat for the Department of Economic and Social Affairs from 1964 until 1968, after which time he took on leadership roles in a variety of Ismaili institutions.
 On 7 December 1974, he was invested as Chief Scout of the Ismaili Scouts Association in a ceremony in Karachi.
-As of 2006, he was chairman of the executive committee of the Aga Khan Fund for Economic Development (AKFED) and of Tourism Promotion Services Ltd., parent company of the Serena Hotels chain and chairman of the Board of the Directors of the Aga Khan Museum.
+As of 2006, he is chairman of the executive committee of the Aga Khan Fund for Economic Development (AKFED) and of Tourism Promotion Services, parent company of the Serena Hotels chain and chairman of the Board of the Directors of the Aga Khan Museum.
 In December 2015, he was accredited as the personal representative of the Aga Khan to Bangladesh.

-He has variously been a member of the Acquisitions Committee of the Louvre Museum, Chairman of the Friends of the Domaine de Chantilly (Note: Management of the Domaine de Chantilly was transferred to the Aga Khan for a 20-year period starting in 2005.), a trustee of the World Monuments Fund, and a director of the Silk Road Project.
+He has variously been a member of the Acquisitions Committee of the Louvre Museum, Chairman of the Friends of the Domaine de Chantilly, a trustee of the World Monuments Fund, and a director of the Silk Road Project.
+Despite his public engagements, he remains a private figure.

+Awards

 Amyn Aga Khan received the Medal of Honour of Porto City in a ceremony that took place on 9 July 2019.
 Amyn Aga Khan was awarded the city's Medal of Honour by the Mayor of the Porto Municipality, Rui Moreira, who presided over a ceremony at the Casa do Roseiral, in the Gardens of the Palacio de Cristal.
 The medal was presented in honour of "a great patron of the arts."